 POLICIES:

-1. Thurston County should allow sewer systems in designated urban growth areas.
+1. The county should allow sewer systems in designated urban growth areas.
 In rural areas, sewer systems should be allowed only to correct identified health hazards or water quality deficiencies of areas of existing development.
 Expansion or extension into rural areas must be consistent with the Growth Management Act.

+2. Intermediate-density wastewater technologies such as State-regulated Large Onsite Septic Systems (LOSS) should be encouraged in designated higher-density rural areas to reduce total wastewater loading while also reducing the cost of a future transition to sewer.
+Areas suitable for such intermediate-density wastewater systems should be the subject of Feasibility Studies for determining compatible future land uses.

-2. Decisions on the design capacity and service area designation for such sewer systems in rural areas should be made with consideration of adopted zoning designations of adjacent areas.
+3. Decisions on the design capacity and service area designation for such sewer systems in rural areas should be made with consideration of adopted zoning designations of adjacent areas.

-3. Where sewer systems are being provided to unincorporated rural areas or the Rochester-Grand Mound area, Thurston County should be the primary sewer system provider through the County Services Act.
+4. Where sewer systems are being provided to unincorporated rural areas or the Rochester-Grand Mound area, the county should be the primary sewer system provider through the County Services Act.

+5. In unincorporated areas inside the urban growth areas around cities, the cities should be the primary sewer provider.
+As an exception, the county could provide sewers in a UGA on an interim basis (if the cities are unable to provide the service) or to protect water quality.

-5. Utility services within growth areas should be phased outward from the urbanizing core as that core becomes substantially developed, in order to concentrate urban growth and infilling.
+6. Utility services within growth areas should be phased outward from the urbanizing core as that core becomes substantially developed to concentrate urban growth and infilling.

-6. The County should develop, and periodically review and update, a comprehensive sewerage general plan for all unincorporated rural areas where there are health and water quality problems related to sewage in areas of existing development, and in all urban growth areas where no sewerage planning has been done.
+7. The county should develop, and periodically review and update, a comprehensive sewerage general plan for all unincorporated rural areas where there are health and water quality problems related to sewage in areas of existing development, and in all urban growth areas where no sewerage planning has been done.

-NOTE: Other related policies dealing with sewer systems and water quality are found in Chapter 9 (Environment, Recreation and Open Space).
+NOTE: Other related policies dealing with sewer systems and water quality are found in Chapter 9 (Environment, Recreation, and Open Space).

 OBJECTIVE B: Consider all factors and impacts in determining appropriate sewage treatment and disposal methods.